ianrockefeller/timesheet/README.md

 # Timesheet
-This a mid-size Django and PostgreSQL application for tracking employee time.
+A mid-size Django and PostgreSQL application for tracking employee time.